 On the other hand, the factor-companies that decided to employ the software solutions based on blockchain, will have to initially double the labor costs (because new investments and labor resources will be required for the creation of such software).
-Blockchain secure automation capabilities are nevertheless surely to cover the expenses.
+Nonetheless, the secure capabilities of blockchain-based automation will confidently cover the costs in factoring.

 Security and speed of performance in an establishment are always crucial aspects.
 Blockchain boosts and improves these in various ways making centralized and encrypted approach an effective one.